 \subsubsection{Neutron branch}

-We start studying the neutron branch, which is supposed to be the most relevant one for typical equation of states~\cite{Yakovlev:2000jp}.
+We start studying the neutron branch, which is supposed to be the most relevant one for typical equations of state~\cite{Yakovlev:2000jp}.
 To make contact with basically all previous literature, we first perform the computation in the triangular approximation, i.e neglecting protons and leptons momenta $p_n \gg p_p ,p_\ell$ in the Dirac-$\delta$ for the conservation of momentum.
-We then proceed to the perform the computation dropping this approximation, and quantifying the discrepancy.
+We then proceed to perform the computation dropping this approximation, and quantifying the discrepancy.

 \paragraph{Triangular approximation}

 The squared amplitude for the neutron branch MURCA process $n(\bp_1)+n(\bp_2)\rightarrow n(\bp_3)+p(\bp_4)+\ell(\bp_\ell)+\bar{\nu}(\bp_\nu)$, in the triangular approximation is